Flood Cleanup Underway: Supplies, Other Resources Available at First Baptist Church of New Richmond

 The study will help the Board of County Commissioners assess market conditions for both owner-occupied and rental housing, identify challenges, and develop a strategic plan.
 The study is funded by a federal Community Development Block Grant.

-The county’s consultant, Philadelphia-based Urban Partners, will conduct in-person public engagement sessions this spring and is expected to share its final report by late summer.
-The dates and location for the public engagement sessions will be shared once details are finalized.
+The county’s consultant, Philadelphia-based Urban Partners, will conduct engagement sessions this spring with cities, villages and township leaders, and is expected to share its final report by late summer.

 >>> Take the Survey